2004 Australian Open – Men's singles

 Roger Federer defeated Marat Safin in the final, 7–6(7–3), 6–4, 6–2 to win the men's singles tennis title at the 2004 Australian Open.
 It was his first Australian Open title and second major title overall.
 With the win, Federer gained the world No. 1 ranking for the first time in his career, and would hold the position for a record 237 consecutive weeks.

 Andre Agassi was the defending champion, but lost in the semifinals to Safin.
-This ended his streak of 26 match wins at the Australian Open.
+This ended his streak of 26 straight match wins at the Australian Open.

 This was the only time in Andy Roddick's career where he was seeded first at a major.
 He lost to Safin in the quarterfinals.

 13 seeded players lost in the first round, the most at a major since the 32-seed draw was adopted at the 2001 Wimbledon Championships.
+This record was matched in July 2025, when 13 seeds lost in the first round at Wimbledon.